 We use Botox to improve benign essential blepharospasm and hemifacial spasm.
 Ophthalmologists have been the longest users of Botox and have used it for two decades for treatment of benign essential blepharospasm, hemifacial spasm, and strabismus.
-Botox Cosmetic is used for facial wrinkles in the forehead, glabellar lines or crow’s feet areas.
+Botox Cosmetic is used for facial wrinkles in the forehead, glabellar lines and crow’s feet.

 Various facial fillers may be used to rejuvenate the face.
 These fillers are administered in the office and can often provide a non-surgical alternative to facial rejuvenation.